 Just past the entrance the Palazzo Magnani Feroni it will envelop you in a suggestive atmosphere where you feel really special and projected into an ancient Florentine world.
-Located in an exceptional location in the heart of the medieval district of San Frediano, to 5 minutes walk from the Ponte Vecchio Palazzo Magnani Feroni houses the city's finest shopping streets 13 luxury suite, and only suites.
+Located in an exceptional location in the heart of the medieval district of San Frediano, in 5 minutes walk from the Ponte Vecchio Palazzo Magnani Feroni houses the city's finest shopping streets 13 luxury suite, and only suites.
 With a pleasant walk of a few minutes you will arrive at main museums and monuments of the city.
 All this in the immediate vicinity of the Palazzo, but of course you can still enjoy much more of art and culture of Florence.

 The Palazzo Suites are a unique opportunity to experience the Renaissance in the first person.
 A dive into the past to enjoy the splendor of Florence's golden age.

 Le 13 result they are of various sizes and with furniture according to the category.
 All very large, from 70 to 120 square meters, with a living room, bedroom and marble bathrooms.
 Each suite includes all the typical comforts of a five-star luxury hotel.

 The Palace welcomes guests giving great importance to small things and the environment such as a selection of natural fragrances in suite and Ecofriendly courtesy line for the bathroom.
 The very friendly staff is always ready to help guests at any time.

 La breakfast it is served by waiters in white gloves, among candles and fresh flowers in a living room with handmade wooden ceilings and paintings illuminated by a large original Murano chandelier.
 Upon request, dishes can be prepared for specific dietary requirements and hot dishes.